ASA College: Athletics

-Brooklyn Avengers

-ASA Brooklyn, known as the Avengers, currently has four sports teams: men's & women's basketball, baseball, and football.

-Manhattan Mad Titans

-ASA Manhattan, known as the Mad Titans, currently has one sports team: men's basketball.
-It's speculated that it would add women's basketball.

-Miami Silverstorm

-ASA Miami, known as the Silver Storm, currently has 13 sports teams: men's & women's soccer, football, men & women's basketball, baseball, cheerleading, men's lacrosse, softball, men & women's track & field, and men & women's tennis.
+ASA Brooklyn, known as the Avengers, had four sports teams: men's & women's basketball, baseball, and football.
+ASA Manhattan, known as the Mad Titans, had one sports team, men's basketball.
+There were plans to add women's basketball, but they never came to fruition before the college's closure.
+ASA Miami, known as the Silver Storm, had 13 sports teams: men's & women's soccer, football, men & women's basketball, baseball, cheerleading, men's lacrosse, softball, men & women's track & field, and men & women's tennis.

 Accomplishments

-Head tennis coach Brian Slack enters his sixth season at the helm of the men's and women's tennis programs at ASA College and his third at ASA College Miami.
-Slack has won seven NJCAA National Championships, all with ASA College.
-Four on the men's side and three on the women's side.
+Head tennis coach Brian Slack entered his sixth season at the helm of the men's and women's tennis programs at ASA College and his third at ASA College Miami.
+Slack won seven NJCAA National Championships, all with ASA College, four on the men's side and three on the women's side.

-Notably, the ASA Miami football program kicked off in 2015 and remained the only junior college football program in the state of Florida.
-ASA NY played their first season in 2009 and gained national recognition during their 2012–2013 season after being ranked #5 nationally and earning a Carrier Bowl bid against Snow College.
+ASA NY's football program played their first season in 2009 and gained national recognition during their 2012–2013 season after being ranked #5 nationally and earning a Carrier Bowl bid against Snow College.
 During the 2017 season, ASA NY ranked 14th by the NJCAA with a 9–1 regular-season record.
 ASA NY earned an invite to the Valley of the Sun Bowl in Mesa, Arizona and came away victorious over Mesa Community College 28–23.

+The ASA Miami football program began in 2015 and was the only junior college football program in the state of Florida before ASA's closure in 2023.